bohdan-krupa/bohdan-krupa/README.md

-### Hi there 👋 I'm Maksym, a full-stack developer based in	Ukraine :ua:	✨
+### Hi there 👋 I'm Maksym, a full-stack developer based in	Ukraine 🇺🇦	✨

 # What's going on